Bluebell Railway Walks

 The path eventually leads you to a road and ahead you will see the distinctive cylindrical shape of 18th century Highbrook Smokery.
 Passing houses on the left and All Saints Church to your right you will eventually meet Hammingden Lane.

 Turn left onto the lane and continue past a red telephone box.
 As the road turns sharp left take the footpath immediately in front of you and cross the style.
-Turn right as soon as you can in to a small field.
+Turn right as soon as you can in to a small field though a gate.
 Walk around the edge of the field to the opposite corner.
-Cross the style.
+Go through another gate.

 Follow the footpath to some large buildings at Brook House Farm.
 Turn right onto the tarmac track veering left past a barn.
 Then continue along a grassy track between two fields.
 Go through a gate and after a few yards keep to the left side of the field until you reach a kissing gate.
 Note at some times of year the kissing gate can be quite hidden and overgrown.

 Go through the gate and follow the path past a cricket pavilion.
 Almost immediately you will see a footpath sign pointing towards another kissing gate in the fence under some trees.
-Take this gate and turn right following a path along the edge of a field.
+Take this gate and turn right following a path along the edge of a field planted with grape vines.
 Continue along this path until you eventually emerge on a road.

 Turn right then take the footpath on the left.
 Follow the footpath signs through a garden leading downhill to a footbridge.
 Now cross the footbridge and head steeply uphill to another style where another path crosses.
 Go straight on and follow this path downhill to a road.

 At the road turn left.
 Soon the road winds round to a bridge going under the Bluebell Railway.
 Continue along the road and turn left to Horsted Keynes Station.
 From here you can make your way back to car park.